Entrepreneurship In Emerging Markets: Shivani Siroya, CEO, Tala

 Shivani Siroya is the founder and CEO of Tala, a mobile technology platform aiming to rebuild credit infrastructure from the ground up.
 Tala’s cutting-edge smartphone application instantly evaluates customers for credit using only the data on their devices, in turn delivering customized loans in minutes.

-Prior to founding Tala, Siroya held a variety of positions in global health, microfinance and investment banking, with organizations including the United Nations Population Fund, Health Net, Citigroup and UBS.
+Prior to founding Tala, Siroya held a variety of positions in global health, microfinance and investment banking, with organizations including the United Nations Population Fund, Health Net, Citigroup, and UBS.
 Shivani is a WEF Young Global Leader, Senior TED Fellow and Ashoka Fellow.
-She holds a M.P.H from Columbia University’s Mailman School of Public Health and a B.A. from Wesleyan University.
+She holds an MPH from Columbia University’s Mailman School of Public Health and a B.A. from Wesleyan University.

 After closing on more than $30 million in new financing so far in 2017, there are plans to lead the company to the next stage of growth, including expansion.
 With teams based in Los Angeles, Manila and Nairobi, Siroya is running a global operation with what many say is limitless potential.
 “We just raised our Series B and are focused right now on entering new markets and adding more value to our product,” Siroya told Emerging Market Views.